-With the vacancy rate across Brisbane still at an all-time low, more prospective tenants are finding it harder to be selected for a property to rent.
+With the vacancy rate across Brisbane still at an all-time low, more prospective tenants are finding it harder to be selected for a property to rent in the current rental market.
 Here we present you with our top tips to help your application stand out for the landlord.

 1. Park on the street

 This one may seem silly but so many managing agents feel totally triggered by it.
 Under no circumstance should you park in the driveway at the leasing inspection.
 You don’t live there yet.
 Whether it is your intention or not, something as simple as this can give off the vibe that you are more important than any other prospective tenants at the inspection, the managing agent, or worse yet – the actual tenants who still live there.
 You may make yourself memorable for the wrong reasons.